BU-ISCIII/curso_brotes_bacterianos_ngs/exercises/05_annotation.md

 ### Mapping based annotation

-In order to execute srst2 to map the reads against a antibiotic resistance genes database (ARGannot), lets execute this command:
+To execute srst2, which maps the reads against a antibiotic resistance genes database (ARGannot), lets execute this command:

 ------